 Forum: Congressional Candidates Positions on Climate Change | Elections

-Our top scientific institutions, the U.S. military, NASA, NOAA, and other credible experts say pollution is causing our planet to get warmer.
+The U.S. military, NASA, NOAA, and our top scientific institutions say pollution is causing our planet to get warmer.
 Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
 Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Virginia in the United States Congress have an important role in supporting efforts to solve the issue.
 Find your representatives and their positions on climate by using the form below.

 Find Your Voter District and Congress Representatives' Positions on ClimateEnter an address to find your House and Senate representatives.

 United States Senate, Virginia

 Tim Kaine and Mark R. Warner represent Virginia as senators.
 Both senators are in favor of working towards solutions on climate change.
 Both senators also criticized Trump's poor decision to leave the Paris agreement on climate.

 District 1: Rob Wittman represents district 1 in Virginia.
 He spreads misinformation on climate science and is against efforts in Congress to address climate change.
 Several challengers are lining up for the 2018 race.
 Send us candidate positions and we will update as the election approaches.

 We must recognize that these climactic cycles of heating and cooling have been going on well before man appeared on earth. - Rob Wittman, misinformation on climate science